Link Search Menu Expand Document

 Aggregation Layer

-Use Aruba CX switches that support VSX redundancy with sufficient ports of appropriate speeds to service the full bandwidth demands of the campus access layer.
-In layer 2 access designs, use VSX MC-LAG to provide efficient layer 2 connectivity to the devices.
+Use HPE Aruba Networking CX switches that support VSX redundancy with sufficient ports of appropriate speeds to service the full bandwidth demands of the campus access layer.
+A 20:1 oversubscription ratio is typically appropriate between aggregation and access devices.
+In Layer 2 access designs, use VSX MC-LAG to provide efficient Layer 2 connectivity to the access devices.

 Access Layer

-Use Aruba CX switches that support VSF stacking for simplified growth in the network closet.
-In layer 2 access designs, use uplink ports on different VSF stack members, one into each MC-LAG-configured aggregation switch.
-This ensures efficient, fault-tolerant layer 2 bandwidth up from the access layer.
+Use HPE Aruba Networking CX switches that support VSF stacking for simplified growth in the network closet.
+In Layer 2 access designs, use uplink ports on different VSF stack members, one into each MC-LAG-configured aggregation switch.
+This ensures efficient, fault-tolerant Layer 2 bandwidth up from the access layer.

-Enable Aruba ESP Colorless Ports by configuring port policies to allow 802.1x dynamic authentication and network configuration.
+Enable HPE Aruba Networking Colorless Ports by configuring port policies to allow 802.1x dynamic authentication and network configuration.

 To reduce load on the network core, all routing is performed on the aggregation devices.